jpane24/OVtool/README.md

     0.509), tss_0 (Actual: 0.423), dss9_0 (Actual: 0.420)"

 Figure 3 adds a final dimension (observed covariate labels) to Figure 2.
-Similar to Figures 1 and 2, plotted at the bottom of the figure margin is the PS weighted treatment effect size (0.079) and associated p-value of 0.004.
+Similar to Figures 1 and 2, plotted at the top of the figure margin is the PS weighted treatment effect size (0.079) and associated p-value of 0.004.
 The solid black contours represent the effect size (treatment effect) contour lines and the red lines (sometimes dashed) represent the p-value threshold.
 The key on the right side of the graphic shows where various p-value cutoff lines are, including p = 0.05.
 The blue points on